 *Discount is based off of the Regular Rate.
 Discount not applicable with other offers or promotions.

-Come stay with us for a night on our comfy pillow-top beds; enjoy our delicious breakfast; park your car for up to 10 days ($7 per additional day).
+Come stay at The Dylan Hotel at SFO for a night on our comfy pillow-top beds; enjoy our delicious breakfast; park your car for up to 10 days ($7 per additional day).

 Our shuttle will take you to SFO and pick you up when you return.
 You choose your parking spot and keep your keys.